 Susan Aglukark, O.C.

-During a career that has spanned more than 25 years, Susan Aglukark’s journey as a singer-songwriter has led her to reflect on who she is, where she comes from and the importance of discovery – discovery of history, culture and self.
+Throughout an illustrious career that has spanned nearly 30 years, Susan Aglukark’s journey as a singer-songwriter has led her to reflect on who she is, where she comes from and the importance of discovery – discovery of history, culture and self.

 200 North Service Road West, Unit 1, Suite 355, Oakville, ON, L6M 2Y1